-In addition to the standard theft-deterrent system features, this system may also have an inclination sensor, an intrusion sensor, and power sounder.
+In addition to the standard theft-deterrent system features, this system may also have a power sounder, inclination sensor, and intrusion sensor.

-The power sounder provides an audible alarm that is different from the vehicle's horn.
-It has its own power source, and can sound an alarm when the vehicle's battery is compromised.
+The power sounder provides an audible alarm which is distinct from the vehicle's horn.
+It has its own power source, and can sound an alarm if the vehicle's battery is compromised.

-The inclination sensor can set off the alarm if it senses movement of the vehicle, such as a change in vehicle orientation.
+The inclination sensor can set off the alarm if it senses movement of the vehicle, such as when a tire is removed.
+Make sure the vehicle's alarm is not armed prior to any jacking.

-The intrusion sensor monitors the vehicle interior, and can set off the alarm if it senses an unauthorized entry into the vehicle's interior.
+The intrusion sensor monitors the vehicle interior, and can activate the alarm if it senses unauthorized entry into the vehicle's interior.
 Do not allow passengers or pets to remain in the vehicle when the intrusion sensor is activated.